alii/freaking-awesome-scrolling/README.md

 # freaking-awesome-scrolling
 Freaking Awesome Scrolling.
 Let your &lt;a> be free again!
-1. Include the freaking awesome jQuery
+1. Include the latest freaking awesome version of jQuery
 2. Include this freaking awesome file: `fas.js`
 3. Do this freaking awesome step
 ```html